Call Center Leader Job Interview Questions

 Quality Assurance Manager

 • Responsibilities: Ensures that all customer interactions meet or exceed the company’s quality standards.
-Develops quality monitoring programs, provides feedback to agents, and reports on performance.
+Develops quality monitoring programs, provides coaching feedback to agents, and reports on performance.

 • KPIs: Quality Scores, Compliance Rate, Agent Satisfaction Score, and Customer Feedback.